Quantum geodesic flows and curvature: Quantum geodesics on

-which again is not hermitian with the $*$-structures as $i$ is not suitably antihermitian.
-Here $\rho=\imath$ gives a natural non-flat Ricci flat QLC on $M_2(\C)$.
+which is still hermitian with the $*$-structures (even though $i$ is not suitably antihermitian), but not quantum symmetric.
+Here $\rho=\pm\imath$ gives a pair of natural flat QLCs on $M_2(\C)$.
 We aim to contrast this with what we get for the Ricci quadratic form.